The Muslim World

 "Dodgers fans were denied a fair competitive process when DirecTV orchestrated a series of information exchanges with direct competitors that ultimately made consumers less likely to be able to watch their hometown team," said Deputy Assistant Attorney General Jonathan Sallet of the DOJ's antitrust division in a statement.
 “Competition, not collusion, best serves consumers and that is especially true when, as with pay-television providers, consumers have only a handful of choices in the marketplace.”

-Stan Kasten, president and CEO of the Dodgers, called the allegations "shocking but not surprising,"
+Stan Kasten, president and CEO of the Dodgers, called the allegations "shocking but not surprising," in a statement posted to Twitter.

 Time Warner Cable, acquired in 2015 by Charter, paid the Dodgers $8.35 billion in 2013 for the rights to games for 25 years.
 When SportsNet LA launched in 2014, many satellite and cable providers balked at what they considered high fees to carry the channel.